reduxjs/redux/docs/FAQ.md

 > The new Counter Vanilla example is aimed to dispel the myth that Redux requires Webpack, React, hot reloading, sagas, action creators, constants, Babel, npm, CSS modules, decorators, fluent Latin, an Egghead subscription, a PhD, or an Exceeds Expectations O.W.L. level.

->Nope, it’s just HTML, some artisanal `<script>` tags, and plain old DOM manipulation.
+>Nope, it's just HTML, some artisanal `<script>` tags, and plain old DOM manipulation.
 Enjoy!

 ## Reducers